go-gitea/gitea/docs/content/doc/installation/setup.en-us.md

 ## General Settings

+In this section, you can set the general attributes of the Gitea instance.
+For more details, see the [configuration cheat sheet](/en-us/config-cheat-sheet/).

 | Option                 | In app.ini                  | Required? |
 | ---------------------- | --------------------------- | --------- |
 | Site Title             | `APP_NAME`                  | yes       |